 As has been mentioned previously, in June 2011 the Group's shares have been placed on WSE.
 As a result of the transaction, USD 33 048 thousand was raised while the IPO costs amounted to USD 2 115 thousand.
 In these financial statements funds raised as a result of IPO are reflected in share premium as at 31 December 2011.
-In 2012 and for the nine months ended 30 September 2013, there were no movements in share premium.
+For the six months ended 30 June 2014 and 2013, there were no movements in share premium.